Govraskirill/Kafka-with-ai-face-recognise/README.md

 <b>Kafka producer</b>

 You can find in kafka-python-camera-stream-producer directory.
 What necessary:
-1. Got to directory with kafka-python-camera-stream-producer on your local machine/server
+1. Go to directory with kafka-python-camera-stream-producer on your local machine/server
 2. Run the next command:
 ```{r klippy, echo=FALSE, include=TRUE}
 python3 producer.py
 ```
-3. In this file, depends on what external device (usb camera/IP camera) you will be use, change last line on code
+3. In this file, depends on what external device (usb camera/IP camera) you will be use, change line on code
-<pre>emit_video(0) for usb camera (or other sign depends on your device number; can check with command <b>ls /dev</b> your devices)</pre>
+<pre>ap.add_argument("-v", "--video", default = "rtsp://192.168.1.6:1935" (change this link on link with your camera)</pre>

+4. By default when start producer.py will be show window with videostream from camera.
+You can change this one using parameter <b>-d 0 </b>(not display); also can change source: <b>-v your_link</b>

 <b>Kafka consumer</b>